raspberrypioneer/AcornBoulderDash/README.md

 ### Generator features
 The cave generator does the following:
 - Produces all the cave files for the BBC/Electron Boulder Dash game engine from a single BDCFF.
 This is done by parsing and mapping the data in the BDCFF files.
-- Combines these caves with the game engine (created earlier) and other startup code to produce an SSD file ready to play.
-- Optionally allows the original sprites to be replaced with different ones (some sprite files are included in this repository).
 - Produces a JSON file for the BDCFF (JSON being a modern structured and readable alternative).
-- Produces multiple SSD files if given multiple BDCFFs.

-A [config file](./config/config.json) is used to define the elements for mapping purposes and contains the data needed to produce SSD files.
-Colours are also mapped where possible.
-Where there is no colour mapping possible, a colour scheme for the cave is used instead.
+A [config file](./config/config.json) is used to define the elements for mapping purposes.
+Colours are also mapped where possible or a colour scheme for the cave is used instead.

 Colours are used as follows for the sprites in the game - there are 3 definable colour groups applied to each cave used to paint the elements (black is always present).
 -  Group 1 for most of titanium walls, rocks, amoeba; part of rockford, diamonds